Camping is one of the best recreational activities to engage in. It is a raw way to experience the outdoors in a calm, quiet, and relaxed environment.

-Backpacker friendly campsites are available in many parts of Kenya where these types of travelers are common.
-Some of the best facilities include Distant Relatives Eco Lodge in Kilifi, Mombasa Backpackers in Mombasa and Wildebeest Eco Camp in Nairobi.
+Backpacker-friendly campsites are available in many parts of Kenya where these types of travelers are common.
+Some of the best facilities include Distant Relatives Eco Lodge in Kilifi, Mombasa Backpackers in Mombasa, and Wildebeest Eco Camp in Nairobi.

 In these facilities, one can pitch their own tent on designated grounds or use the already set up shelters.
-Other amenities are available in private and shared form.
+Other amenities are available in the private and shared form.